medo64/Medo.Influx/CONTRIBUTING.md

 ### Compiling Code

-Project uses .NET Core 6.0 and it can be debugged using either Visual Studio 2019 or from within Visual Studio Code with C# extensions.
+Project uses .NET Core 6.0 and 7.0 and it can be debugged using either Visual Studio 2022 or from within Visual Studio Code with C# extensions.

 ### Contributing Fixes

 Fixes can be contributed using pull requests.
-Do note project is under CC0 license and any contribution will inherit the same.
+Do note project is under MIT license and any contribution will inherit the same.

 This repository uses K&R coding style.
 Please do make sure any contribution